 What we are covering here is how the ingredients and processes combine to turn a collection of basic ingredients into bread.

-How dough adapts during the 15 steps of bread baking is very helpful to know, especially when you run into issues with a recipe or if you wish to create your own recipes.
+How dough adapts during the stages of bread making is very helpful to know, especially when you run into issues with a recipe or if you wish to create your own recipes.

 Fermentation is the core of making bread, it's how flour, salt, water and yeast combine and transform into bread.
 After reading this full guide you’ll know how fermentation works and how that tweaking common bread making stages leads to some unique characteristics to be created in bread.